smtahaimran/LIBRARY_MANAGEMENT_SYSTEM_SQL/README.md

 - **Database Schema**: Detailed table structures and relationships.
 - **Data Analysis**: Insights into book categories, employee salaries, member registration trends, and issued books.
-- **Summary Reports**: Aggregated data on high-demand books and employee performance.

 ## Conclusion

 This project demonstrates the application of SQL skills in creating and managing a library management system.
-It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.
+It includes database setup, data manipulation, and querying, providing a solid foundation for data management and analysis.

 - **LinkedIn**: [Connect with me professionally](www.linkedin.com/in/smtahaimran)